Lifts & Terrain

 Lift Tickets

 Commonly the off-piste areas at Myoko Kogen have bottomless powder.
-Myoko receives some great snow falls with the large volumes due to the proximity of Myoko to the Japan Sea.
-The average snowfall is higher than other ski resorts near Nagano such as
+Myoko receives some great snow falls with the large volumes due to the proximity of Myoko to the Japan Sea (only 25km from the coast).
+Mt Myoko provides plenty of orographic lift, condensing the moisture into snow.
+The average snowfall is higher than various other nearby ski resorts (you can check out the

 Myoko Kogen Backcountry

 If you’re willing to earn your turns, the real joy of Myoko Kogen is the backcountry.
-Venturing into the backcountry or even off-piste needs to be undertaken at the risk of the rider, and as such you should be adequately equipped with backcountry know-how, avalanche safety gear, and snow shoes or skins.
-Alternatively consider a backcountry tour with
+Venturing into the backcountry or even off-piste needs to be undertaken at the risk of the rider, and as such you should be adequately equipped with backcountry know-how, avalanche safety gear, and snow shoes or skins, and a guide.
+There are lots of epic but sketchy slopes.